 Though funding and manuscript drafting were done stateside, the clinical tests were conducted in 13 centers throughout southern India.
 The Indian portion of the study was run and managed independently by Laila Pharmaceuticals Pvt.
 Ltd.

 A total of 234 subjects were screened and 191 were randomized.
-Subjects had to be between 40-75 years old, either male or female, with a body-mass index (BMI) of 18-30 kg/m
+Subjects had to be between 40-75 years old, either male or female, with a body-mass index (BMI) of 18-30 kg/m2.
+Additionally, subjects were required to have moderate-to-severe osteoarthritis by physical examination—including bony enlargements, joint swelling, etc.—and have knee pain for at least 3 months prior to the start of the study.

 The subjects were than divided into three groups: those given UC-II pills, glucosamine hydrochloride (GC) pills, and placebo pills.